What is Viniyoga

 How to do Viniyoga

-Viniyoga is a highly adaptable and individualized approach to yoga, so the specific practices and sequences can vary widely depending on the needs and abilities of the practitioner.
-Here are some general guidelines to help you get started with Viniyoga:
+Viniyoga is a highly adaptable and personalized style of yoga, so the specific practices and sequences can vary widely depending on the individual’s needs and goals.
+However, here are some general guidelines to help you get started with Viniyoga:

 Benifits of Viniyoga